Healthy Homes Assessment Island Bay

 Insulation Island Bay

-Ceiling and underfloor insulation is a requirement in all rental homes as of July 1st, 2019.
-Property managers and landlords have to make sure the insulation meets standards that are in line with the latest quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space may require to be filled with or replaced.
+Ceiling and underfloor insulation is required on all rental houses since July 1, 2019.
+Property managers and landlords are required to make sure the insulation meets current quality.
+In some cases, an existing insulation on the ceiling or in the sub floor space may require to be filled with or replaced.

-A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and dampness, and also makes it easier for the house to retain warmth.
+A well-insulated property will help to control condensation, and decrease the risk of mould and dampness as well as making an easier task to the home to retain the heat.

-The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" stands for thermal resistance and is a measure of how well the insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3